-As a result of the recent economic decline, we had to impair many of our real-estate assets to fair-value, incurring large charges which negatively impacted our financial results.
+In prior years, we had to impair many of our real-estate assets to fair-value, incurring large charges which negatively impacted our financial results.
 Another decline in the homebuilding market may require us to re-evaluate the value of our land holdings and we could incur additional impairment charges, which would decrease both the book value of our assets and stockholders' equity.